soynet-support/SoyNet_model_market/README.md

  - cuDNN (>= 8.x)
  - TensorRT (= 8.2.1.8)

     ※ You need to use .dll and .so files that match CDUA and TensorRT versions.
-Please contact [SoyNet](https://soynet.io/en/)
+If you want another version, Please contact [SoyNet](https://soynet.io/en/).

 #### S/W
  - OS : Ubuntu 18.04 LTS